nevrome/bleiglas/README.md

 projected them into a worldwide cylindrical reference system (epsg [4088](https://epsg.io/4088)).
 As Cameroon is close to the equator this projection should represent distances, angles and areas sufficiently correct for this example exercise.
-A critical step when using tesselation for spatio-temporal data is a suitable conversion scale between time- and spatial units.
-Since 3D tesselation crucially depends on the concept of a 3D-distance, we need to make a decision how to combine length- and time-units.
-Here, for the purpose of this example, we have 1 kilometer correspond to 1 year.
-Since after the coordinate conversion our spatial units are given in meters, we below multiply all c14-ages by a factor 1000 to achieve this correspondence.
 As a minor pre-processing step, I here also remove samples with equal position in all three dimensions for the tessellation.

 ``` r
 # download raw data